Updated June 2022

-CAC Collection Boot Camp panelists and collection experts Kelly Parsons-O’Brien, June Coleman, Shawn Suhr and Courtney Reynaud shared their thoughts on addressing CFPB complaints during a webinar in September.
-If you don’t know how to handle CFPB complaints, or want to learn better ways to handle them, take a few moments and check out these tips from these collection industry experts.
+CAC Collection Boot Camp panelists and collection experts Kelly Parsons-O’Brien, June Coleman, Shawn Suhr and Courtney Reynaud shared their thoughts on addressing CFPB complaints.
+If you don’t know how to handle CFPB complaints, or want to learn better ways to handle them, take a few moments and check out these tips from collection industry experts.

 Are You Registered with the CFPB?

-As the CFPB’s social media presence grows and more consumers are aware of their ability to make complaints, your agency will begin to see more claims logged against you in their system.
+As the Bureau’s social media presence grows and more consumers are aware of their ability to make complaints, your agency will begin to see more claims against you in the CFPB database.
 Parsons-O’Brien states that in her own agency, she has seen a substantial increase in CFPB complaints.
 “In 2013 we got seven.
 This year so far, we’ve had 25.”

 How to Handle CFPB Complaints

 Once you’ve registered, you will be able to respond to complaints aimed at your business.
-But there are a few steps you may take before your formal response.
+But there are a few steps you may take first.
 It is important to prepare yourself and ensure you’ve done all you can to satisfy your consumers.
 Here’s Parsons-O’Brien’s advice for dealing with a CFPB complaint:

-- Get your ducks in a row.
-A dispute response in writing is important during these complaints.
-Cancel and return an account if the ‘ducks’ do not line up.
-In other words, if your documentation and documented procedures are not ironclad, return the funds and move on.
+- Get your ducks in a row - A dispute response in writing is important to addressing CFPB consumer complaints.
+You don’t want to respond only to find out you are wrong.
+Be ready to cancel any account if your documentation and documented procedures are not ironclad.
+Return the funds and move on.

-- Reach out.
-Parsons-O’Brien also urges an often overlooked step in the process -- contacting the consumer directly.
-Having a member of top leadership in your organization call the consumer can resolve many issues.
-Ensure your representative is polite and interested in their concerns.
+- Reach out - Parsons-O’Brien also urges an often overlooked step in the process – contacting the consumer directly.
+You can resolve many issues simply by having a top member of your leadership reach out.
+Ensure your representative is polite and interested in the consumer’s concerns.
 A genuine and helpful manner will go a long way towards finding a solution.
 Try to resolve the dispute if you can reach the consumer.
 If that’s not possible, extend an invitation for them to contact you.

 If reaching out to the consumer directly doesn’t work, you should prepare a response to provide to the CFPB.
 When drafting your statement, here are a few things to keep in mind: